Azure/azure-powershell/src/MySql/docs/Update-AzMySqlFlexibleServer.md

 ```

 ### -SubscriptionId
-The ID of the target subscription.
+The subscription ID that identifies an Azure subscription.

 ```yaml
 Type: System.String